Article

 Search backendGoogle's own indexBingBing + proprietary PerplexityBot

-Avg citations per response13.343-85-8
+Avg citations per response13.34~8~22

-Key ranking factorE-E-A-T + Google organic rankingBrand mentions (r=0.664)Topical relevance + content structure
+Key citation factorE-E-A-T + organic ranking + sub-question coverageBrand mentions (r=0.664)Topical relevance + content structure

-Domain Authority influenceHigh (mirrors organic ranking signals)Low (r=0.18)Moderate (retrieval-dependent)
+Domain Authority influenceModerate (mirrors organic ranking)Low (r=0.18)Low-moderate

-Niche site opportunityLow (favors authority domains)Moderate (10-15% niche citation rate)High (24% niche citation rate)
+Niche site opportunityModerateModerateHigh (24% niche citation rate)

 The 8 Optimization Tactics That Work for AI Overviews

 Optimization requires more than just adding images.
 Each visual element needs descriptive alt text that contains relevant entities and facts, structured captions that restate the key takeaway, and contextual placement within the text content.
 An infographic showing "AI Overview citation rates by content type" with proper alt text and a text summary is an extraction-ready asset.
 A decorative stock photo adds nothing.
+See Multi-modal GEO for the full tactics.

 Video content is particularly valuable for how-to and tutorial queries, where AI Overviews increasingly surface video carousel cards alongside text citations.